maphew/zadam-trilium-wiki/Sorting.md

+## One time sorting

+You can sort notes one time by right-clicking parent note in the note tree, Advanced -> Sort notes by ...

+## Automatic / permanent sorting

 **This documentation applies to 0.49 and later.
 In previous versions `#sorted` worked alphabetically**

 Child notes can be kept sorted by attaching `#sorted` [[label|Attributes]] to the parent note.